 Single Tooth Dental Implants Woodbridge, VA

+A single missing tooth can compromise the structure and health of your entire smile.
 Even one missing tooth jeopardizes the health and stability of your bite.
 Replacing a single missing tooth can prevent a whole range of secondary dental health concerns from developing.
 A single missing tooth increases your risk of:

 • Shifting of teeth, crooked teeth